Our Team

 • Solar Today Editor in Chief

-Kat Friedrich is an entrepreneurial journalist who has combined engineering, technology and writing for 27 years.
+Kat Friedrich, editor in chief of Solar Today, is an entrepreneurial journalist who has combined engineering, technology, and writing for over 20 years.
 In 2012, she co-founded Clean Energy Finance Forum, a news project that Yale University acquired.
-Later, she co-founded and managed a sister website on innovation in forestry, water, agriculture and urbanism.
+Later, she co-founded and managed a sister website on innovation in forestry, water, agriculture, and urbanism.

-She has written and/or edited for Popular Mechanics, the Northeast Sustainable Energy Association, Renewable Energy World, YouthBuild USA, Yale Center for Business and the Environment, the University of Wisconsin-Madison, the University of Texas at San Antonio, the Hispanic Association of Colleges and Universities, Hoffman Power Consulting, Conservation Services Group, Energy News Network, Microgrid Knowledge and the American Council for an Energy-Efficient Economy.
+She has written and/or edited for Popular Mechanics, Ars Technica, Supercluster, Offsite Builder, the Northeast Sustainable Energy Association, Renewable Energy World, YouthBuild USA, Yale Center for Business and the Environment, the University of Wisconsin-Madison, the University of Texas at San Antonio, the Hispanic Association of Colleges and Universities, Hoffman Power Consulting, Conservation Services Group, Energy News Network, Microgrid Knowledge, and the American Council for an Energy-Efficient Economy.
 Previously, she was an engineer for the Forest Products Laboratory of the U.S. Department of Agriculture and American Superconductor.
 Kat has two degrees from the University of Wisconsin-Madison — a B.S. with distinction in mechanical engineering and an M.S. in science and environmental journalism from the Land Resources Program.
-She spends her free time learning about dance and functional fitness, snowshoeing and hiking in Wisconsin’s beautiful state and local parks, reading science fiction and exploring music events.
+She spends her free time learning about dance and functional fitness, snowshoeing and hiking in Wisconsin’s beautiful state and local parks, reading science fiction, and exploring music events.

 • Sunshine Urbaniak